top of page

 The RedCarbonPharm Solution and Long-Term Value Creation

-RedCarbonPharm is developing the first regulated, compostable primary packaging designed specifically for prescription medicines.
+RedCarbonPharm is developing the first regulated, sustainable primary packaging designed specifically for prescription medicines.

 A patent application has been filed with the European Patent Office (Application No. 24199540.6), providing a foundation for long-term defensibility.

-From a sustainability and investment perspective, this approach aligns environmental responsibility with economic realism.
+From a sustainability and investment perspective, the approach aligns environmental responsibility with economic realism.
 Pharmaceutical manufacturers increasingly rely on non-clinical differentiators, including packaging, to distinguish products in competitive markets.
-Compostable primary packaging represents a potential $2–13B annual differentiation opportunity, while simultaneously reducing plastic waste and carbon emissions.

 bottom of page